awused/aw-man/README.md

   * Change how pages are displayed.
 * NextArchive/PreviousArchive
 * Quit
+  * Pass in `nocommand` to avoid running any configured quit commands.
 * SetBackground
   * Spawns a dialog allowing the user to select a new background colour.
   * Optionally takes a string recognized by GDK as a colour.